November 15, 2024

 best hiking socks: which brand should you buy?

 You can usually tell who the real hikers are by their socks.
-Newbies might balk at the thought of dropping twenty to twenty-five bucks on a pair of hiking socks.
+Newbies might balk at the thought of dropping twenty-five bucks on a pair of hiking socks.
 But experienced hikers know that's money well spent.
-The best hiking socks—the ones made with Merino wool-synthetic blends—help you keep your feet drier.
-That helps prevent blisters and also supports the waterproofing and breathability of your hiking boots and hiking shoes.
-What are the best hiking socks?
-What brand should you buy?
+The best hiking socks help stop blisters and also support the breathability of your hiking boots and hiking shoes.
+The best hiking sock brands are

 • Darn Tough